 The Ministry’s core responsibility is to grow trade, business and investment, particularly through driving the non-energy sectors of the economy.
 As the pivotal agency for trade promotion and development, MTIIC manages and coordinates the trade process to ensure access to international markets for companies located here.

 This is closely tied to another critical mandate — the aggressive development of business and industry.
-In this regard, MTIIC is formulating more appropriate industrial and services policies, designed to enhance the capability of the local industrial sector to compete in the global marketplace.
+In this regard, MTI is formulating more appropriate industrial and services policies, designed to enhance the capability of the local industrial sector to compete in the global marketplace.

-MTIIC conducts its affairs and provides required services with the highest regard and esteem for all clients and customers.
+MTI conducts its affairs and provides required services with the highest regard and esteem for all clients and customers.
 The Ministry’s stakeholders are located within Trinidad & Tobago, as well as regionally and internationally, and are drawn from government circles, the private sector, and civil society.